A simple, flexible method for timing cross-calibration of space missions: Processing

-The time stamps of events are usually expressed in the mission elapsed time (MET), which is a topocentric time at the instrument location expressed in seconds from a reference modified julian date (MJD), called MJDREF.
-The MJDREF is written in the header of the FITS file, either as a single keyword, or as the combination of its integral part \texttt{MJDREFI} and the fractional part \texttt{MJDREFF}.
+The time stamps of events are usually expressed in the mission elapsed time (MET), which give the number of seconds from a reference modified julian date (MJD), called MJDREF, typically using the Terrestrial Time scale (for definitions of time scales and conventions, see Appendix~\ref{sec:timedef}).
+The MJDREF is written in the header of the FITS file, either as a single keyword, or as the combination of its integral part MJDREFI and the fractional part MJDREFF\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/heasarc/ofwg/docs/summary/ogip_93_003_summary.html}}.
+When this happens, sometimes the MJDREFF encodes the number of leap seconds (divided by 86400 to express them in days).
+In this case, using just MJDREFI can give times in the UTC scale, while summing MJDREFF + MJDREFI gives times in the TT scale.
 Often, a TIMEZERO keyword adds a global correction, expressed in seconds, to the event times.
 In detectors where the measurement duration (hereafter ``frame time'') is significant, the TIMEDEL keyword is used to indicate the frame time, and TIMEPIXR to specify if the timestamps are referred to the start (0), the middle (0.5) or the end (1) of the frame time.
 Finally, some missions carry time references whose alignment to UT drifts (e.g. quartz oscillators whose frequency can change depending on temperature), and for these missions an additional correction to their time reference can be provided on the ground.
-The total terrestrial time (TT) measured at the spacecraft can then be calculated as\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/xte/abc/time_tutorial.html}} \texttt{MJD(TT) = (MJDREFI + MJDREFF)} + \texttt{(TIME + TIMEZERO + CLOCKCORR + (0.5 - TIMEPIXR) * TIMEDEL) / 86400}
+We refer to this additional term as FINECLOCK below.
+The total time in the TT scale, measured at the spacecraft, can then be calculated as\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/xte/abc/time_tutorial.html}} \texttt{MJD(TT) = (MJDREFI + MJDREFF)} + \texttt{(TIME + TIMEZERO + FINECLOCK + (0.5 - TIMEPIXR) * TIMEDEL) / 86400}.
+Different time scales are allowed by the FITS standard, provided that the TIMESYS keyword is different from TT.
+As mentioned before, in some missions MJD(UTC) can be calculated by just omitting the MJDREFF value in the formula above.

-Depending on the position of the Earth in its orbit and the position of instrument around the Earth, the arrival time at the instrument of a given photon can change by up to 16 minutes in a year and by milliseconds in an orbital timescale of the satellite, so it is important to find a way to express the time of arrival at a fixed reference point, typically the solar system barycenter (SSB).

-In radio pulsar studies, it is common to calculate the arrival time of pulsations through folding in the topocentric frame (so, as a UT time at the location of the radio telescope) using atomic clocks, and then to convert to the SSB during the modeling phase, depending on the version of the ephemeris used in the model.
-This is convenient because the position of the instrument is fixed with respect to the Earth, which rotates relatively slowly.
+In radio pulsar studies, it is common to calculate the arrival time of pulsations through folding in the topocentric frame (so, as a UT time at the location of the radio telescope) using atomic clocks as a reference, and then to convert to the SSB during the modeling phase, depending on the version of the ephemeris used in the model.